bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 The first and probably most popular way for picking a "good" candidate was suggested by [Knuth](https://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf) in 1977.
 The general idea is that the best guess should minimise the set of consistent candidates -- no matter the feedback.
 By assuming the least helpful feedback to be returned for each guess, and finding the (not necessarily consistent) candidate in this setting that will reduce the set of consistent candidates the most, Knuth effectively implements a shallow [Minimax](https://en.wikipedia.org/wiki/Minimax) rule.
-While a tree-like illustration is most helpful for Minimax on deeper games, I found the table-oriented argument from [the overview](http://www.philos.rug.nl/~barteld/master.pdf) more apt in the case of Mastermind.
+While a tree-like illustration is most helpful for Minimax on longer games, I found the table-oriented argument from [the overview](http://www.philos.rug.nl/~barteld/master.pdf) to be more apt in the case of Mastermind.

-Consider committing some candidate $c$ and receiving some feedback $f$.
+Consider committing some candidate $c$ and, in turn, receiving some feedback $f$.
-The following table illustrates the possible outcomes depending on the chosen $c$ and the codemaker's feedback $f$ for the very first guess:
+The following table illustrates the possible outcomes depending on the chosen $c$ and the codemaker's feedback $f$ for the very *first guess*:

 |       | &nbsp;$(0,0,0,0)$&nbsp; | &nbsp;$(0,0,0,1)$&nbsp; | &nbsp;$(0,0,1,1)$&nbsp; | &nbsp;$\dots$&nbsp; |
 | :---: | :---------------------: | :---------------------: | :---------------------: | :-----------------: |